Treatment of giant cell (temporal) arteritis

 Glucocorticoid treatment should be instituted promptly once the diagnosis of GCA is suspected strongly, often even before it is confirmed.
 For patients in whom the diagnostic suspicion of GCA is high, especially those with recent or threatened vascular complications such as visual loss, therapy should be started immediately.
 A temporal artery biopsy should be obtained as soon as possible, but treatment should not be withheld while awaiting the performance or the results of the biopsy.
 (See 'Visual loss at diagnosis' below and "Diagnosis of giant cell (temporal) arteritis".)

 If the temporal or other artery biopsies reveal no evidence of arteritis but if clinical suspicion of GCA remains strong, glucocorticoid treatment should be continued .
 Even with optimal bilateral temporal artery biopsy performance, false-negative results occur in at least 9 percent of GCA cases and probably in even higher percentages in most settings .
 The therapeutic regimen for GCA is somewhat different than that for patients who are believed to have only polymyalgia rheumatica (PMR).
 In general, the treatment of PMR requires lower doses of glucocorticoids.
-(See "Diagnosis of giant cell (temporal) arteritis", section on 'Temporal artery biopsy' and "Treatment of polymyalgia rheumatica" and 'Glucocorticoid tapering' below.)
+(See "Diagnosis of giant cell (temporal) arteritis" and "Treatment of polymyalgia rheumatica" and 'Glucocorticoid tapering' below.)